Job Submission

 --mem

 The amount of memory to allocate.
 This argument takes a number followed by a unit such as mb for megabytes or gb for gigabytes.
 If no unit is given, megabytes are used.
-If no --mem argument is used, a job defaults to 120 MB?
+If no --mem argument is used, a job defaults to 120 MB.

 --time

 Time limit for the job.
 Jobs not finished by the end of the allocated time will be killed.
 The value for this argument must specified with the format days-hrs:min:sec, days-hrs, hrs:min:sec, min:sec, or sec.
-The default time limit in non-debug partitions is Infinite.
+The default time limit in non-debug partitions is 21 days.
 However, the time limit has an impact on the priority of jobs in the queue.
 Jobs with shorter time limits are likely to begin running sooner.

 --output

 This specifies the path of the log file where stdout is written.
 In the examples above %x is replaced with the job name and %j is replaced with the job ID.
-See the other file name pattern options here
+See the other file name pattern options here.

 Additional commands